jmmarco/task-tracker/README.md

 ## Building the Project

 To build the project for production, run `npm run build`.
 This will create a `build` directory with the compiled project.
+Alternatively, you can access a live production version of the project [here](https://lodgify-task-tracker.vercel.app).

 ## Development Notes